alemilos/JUNO/src/Readme.txt

 TODOS...

-GENERAL:
-- make an Images folder and put every folder containing images there

 MENU:
-- Find a way to open frames with the same W and H of the parent frame (IFF the parent get disposed)
 - Strip the username in text-field so that "alessandro".equals("    alessandro  ")
 - Level progress bar with JProgressBar to put in the Menu GUI and also in the Profile
 - Have an enum with names of each frame.
 This will allow to work without using getClass()